For the Universal Church

 MEMBERSHIP IN THE SOCIETY FOR THE PROPAGATION OF THE FAITH (SPF)

 Would you consider making an extra special commitment to the missionary work of the Church as a member of the Propagation of the Faith?
-As a member, you will pray daily for the Church’s missionary work, offer your personal cross in union with the suffering of Christ for the redemption of unknown men and women, and donate financially whenever you can during the year.
+As a member, you will pray daily for the Church’s missionary work, unite your personal daily crosses and sufferings with the suffering of Christ for the redemption of unknown men and women, and donate financially whenever you can during the year.
+By designating this appeal on the Mission Appeal envelope, your name and address will be sent to the National SPF Office.
+Last year $6,026 was contributed.

 propfaith.net/onefamilyinmission/default.aspx